 Entries are now being accepted for the SHS Student Simulation Competition.
 Gather a team of four students to solve a "real-world" healthcare situational case study using FlexSim's simulation software.
 Your team could win the first place prize of $2,500!

 Each team will have approximately nine weeks to develop its solution for preliminary judging.
 Three teams will be chosen to compete in the finals in Orlando, Fla., at the Healthcare Systems Process Improvement Conference, Feb.
 18-20, 2015.
 The winning team will be announced at the conference.
 Each of the three finalist teams will receive $1,250 for travel to the finals, complimentary conference registration, certificates and cash awards.

-Entry forms for the fall session of the competition are due no later than Sept.
+Entry forms are due no later than Sept.
 30. Don't miss this chance to show off your skills and reap the "awards."

 For more details about the competition and entry parameters, go to the simulation competition Web page.

 Please join us in congratulating the following members for their continued service and membership with Society for Health Systems.
 Click here